Is IgA Nephropathy a Serious Disease?

 Understanding IgA Nephropathy - Symptoms & Kidney Failure Risk

 IgA nephropathy, also known as Berger’s disease, is a kidney condition causing inflammation and scarring.
-It is a serious disease caused by excess immunoglobulin deposits in the kidneys.
+It is caused by deposition of abnormal IgA1-containing immune complexes in the kidney glomeruli, leading to inflammation.
+Disease severity ranges from mild to progressive kidney damage.
 It can also cause several complications and kidney failure.

 Complications of IgA Nephropathy